keyboardDrummer/SmartReactives/README.md

 # SmartReactives [![Join the chat at https://gitter.im/keyboardDrummer/SmartReactives](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/keyboardDrummer/SmartReactives.rx?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 SmartReactives is a .NET library that will automatically discover dependencies between expressions and variables.
-Forget about manually specifying data bindings and clearing stale caches: SmartReactives will do this for you.
+Managing such dependencies is a common problem in software, related to updating a user interface, clearing stale caches, and more.

-##### Basic functionality
+##### Example
-This example demonstrates the basic functionality of SmartReactives using the classes ReactiveVariable and ReactiveExpression.
 ```c#
 var input = new ReactiveVariable<int>(1);
 var square = new ReactiveExpression<int>(() => input.Value * input.Value);